bobbygrdn/developer-notebook/data-structures/javascript/graph.md

 // Perform some action on the value of the current node

 /* Loop through the neighbors of the source node by keying into the object
  * using the for of loop.
-Push each neighbor onto the top of the stack
+Push each neighbor onto the top of the stack.
+ */

 ### Depth First Traversal - Recursive